Great Preparation for Adulthood: Tanzie's road to independence

 It seems fitting to take time today to celebrate Tanzie and the successful start she’s made on the road to independence.
 But we do well to remember that Tanzie’s experience was not always straightforward and other young people might not have such positive stories to share.

-Later today, we’re running the second in a two-part series addressing education to work transitions in partnership with DFN Project Search and BASE (The British Association for Supported Employment).
-It’s not too late to sign up, and the first part is available to watch on our website now.
+Our two-part webinar addressing education to work transitions in partnership with DFN Project Search and BASE (The British Association for Supported Employment) is a great resource for anyone considering how to develop a curriculum that supports successful PfA outcomes.
+It is available to watch on our website now.

 Successful Transitions, Promoting Independence and Person-Centred Working are also the focus of three new Online SEND CPD Units.
 The webinar and units are free to access, thanks to funding from the Department for Education as part of the Universal SEND Services programme, and are just part of a wider range of PfA-related CPD available through nasen.